 The bottom line is that revenue is often left on the table because of how packaging works today.
 PROPHET helps sellers package inventory by various parameters, such as network, zone, program and daypart, so that inventory is allocated to each plan in a way that optimizes the yield of each package.
 Using data science to evaluate a large volume of variables, PROPHET ensures that inventory is more efficiently utilized across a portfolio and that underutilized inventory is considered and included more often in packages served to advertisers.

-To start using data science to make price and inventory decisions and to enable portfolio-level yield optimization, click here.
+To start using data science to make price and inventory decisions and to enable portfolio-level TV advertising yield optimization, click here.